Vinayak Damodar Savarkar: Arrest and acquittal in Gandhi's assassination

 Following the assassination of Gandhi on 30 January 1948, police arrested the assassin Nathuram Godse and his alleged accomplices and conspirators.
 He was a member of the Hindu Mahasabha and of the Rashtriya Swayamsevak Sangh.
 Godse was the editor of Agrani – Hindu Rashtra, a Marathi daily from Pune which was run by the company "The Hindu Rashtra Prakashan Ltd" (The Hindu Nation Publications).
 This company had contributions from such eminent persons as Gulabchand Hirachand, Bhalji Pendharkar, and Jugalkishore Birla.
 Savarkar had invested ₹ 15000 in the company.
 Savarkar, a former president of the Hindu Mahasabha, was arrested on 5 February 1948, from his house in Shivaji Park, and kept under detention in the Arthur Road Prison, Bombay.
 He was charged with murder, conspiracy to murder, and abetment to murder.
-A day before his arrest, Savarkar in a public written statement, as reported in The Times of India, Bombay dated 7 February 1948, termed Gandhi's assassination a fratricidal crime, endangering India's existence as a nascent nation.
 The mass of papers seized from his house had revealed nothing that could remotely be connected with Gandhi's murder.
 Due to lack of evidence, Savarkar was arrested under the Preventive Detention Act.